matheus-pereira/elric/website/versioned_docs/version-26.x/UsingMatchers.md

 This is just a taste.
 For a complete list of matchers, check out the [reference docs](ExpectAPI.md).

-Once you've learned about the matchers that are available, a good next step is to check out how Jest lets you [test asynchronous code](TestingAsyncCode.md).
+Once you've learned about the matchers that are available, a good next step is to check out how elric lets you [test asynchronous code](TestingAsyncCode.md).